-As a member of EBCI Tribal Option, you have certain rights and responsibilities.
-Providers must also adhere to these rights and responsibilities when providing services and supports to you.
+As an EBCI Tribal Option Member, you have certain rights and responsibilities.
+Providers must also adhere to these Rights and Responsibilities when providing services and supports to you.

 You have the right to: